dchowitz/slire/README.md

 !! consider moving somewhere else
 Finally, if you've been using `DocumentService` for most of your data access, you might wonder what a migration path to `SmartRepo` would look like.
 You're probably thinking it's quite an effort since you've injected `DocumentService` instances all over the place and the interfaces aren't compatible.
 That's correct, and the "Recommended Usage Patterns" section explains why we think that injecting repository instances everywhere isn't a good idea in the first place.

-## (DRAFT) Why SmartRepo?
+## Why SmartRepo?
 Addressing the "Yet Another Library" Question

 It's fair to ask: "Why create another database abstraction library when so many already exist?"
 This question deserves a thoughtful response, especially given the abundance of ORMs (Object-Relational Mappers) and ODMs (Object-Document Mappers - we'll use "ORM" to refer to both throughout this section) in the Node.js ecosystem.